Clientbook Blog

 But earning repeat business is easier said than done.
 This is especially true for high-end retailers with more expensive products on their shelves or in their showrooms.
 After all, the average shopper only needs a diamond ring or suede sectional a few times in their life.

 In any business, there are two types of shoppers who can walk into your door.
 One is new people that have never shopped with you, and the other is return customers who have already made a purchase with you at least once.
+It's common business knowledge that return shoppers are far more valuable than new and one-time customers for a lot of reasons.

 • Return customers spend more: The longer you retain a buyer, the better their customer lifetime value becomes.
 This is because return shoppers spend up to 67% more than one-time customers.